EkoTunde/file2csv/README.md

 # PDF Extract to CSV

-Simple app which takes a PDF file containing "MercadoLibre's" shipment labels and output shipment info into a CSV file.
+Simple app which takes either a PDF file containing "MercadoLibre's" or "TiendaNube's" shipment labels or a XLSX (Excel) file containing shipments info in specific order.
+Outputs shipment's info into a CSV file or format.

 Libraries used: